 One On One Tutoring

-Whether you use a remote desktop tool like Team Viewer there are now more ways then ever before to help a student remotely anywhere in the world.
-These tools are probably the most under utilized for teaching and should be more widely taught and adopted by teachers.
+Whether you use a remote desktop tool like Teamviewer there are now more ways than ever before to help a student remotely anywhere in the world.
+These tools are probably the most under utilised for teaching and should be more widely taught and adopted by teachers.

 The ability to see exactly what the student sees on their desktop and take control if required can save you hours of emails and calls with remote students.

-Most people have seen web conferences in action and if you haven’t just do a search on YouTube for them and you will get a demonstration of them.
-In this section I just wanted to mention a few of the open source solutions for web conferences as well as the big players like Cisco’s Web Conference.
+Most people have seen web conferences in action and if you haven’t just done a search on YouTube for them and you will get a demonstration of them.
+In this section I just wanted to mention a few of the open source solutions for web conferences as well as the big players like Cisco’s Webex and Zoom.